Oxford Falls Grammar School

-Oxford Falls Grammar School (OFG) is an independent Christian co-educational primary and secondary school, located in Oxford Falls on the Northern Beaches of Sydney, New South Wales, Australia.
+Oxford Falls Grammar (OFG) is an independent Christian co-educational primary and secondary school, located in Oxford Falls on the Northern Beaches of Sydney, New South Wales, Australia.

-The school is set on 6 ha of landscaped grounds and incorporate a four-stream infants school, three-stream primary school and a triple-stream senior school of approximately 1,300 students.
+The school is set on 6 ha of landscaped grounds and incorporate a four-stream infants' school, three-stream primary school and a triple-stream senior school of approximately 1,300 students.
 The school is a member of Christian Schools Australia, the Christian Schools Sporting Association (CSSA) and is a member of the Combined Independent Schools (CIS).

-The Principal of Oxford Falls Grammar School is Peter Downey, who took up his post in 2017.
+The Principal of Oxford Falls Grammar School is Helen Finlay, who took up her post in early 2026.

 History

 The following individuals have served as Headmasters of the Oxford Falls Grammar: